-17. Trustees are conscious that, whilst the charity predominantly supports the Service and Ex-Service community, they also have a responsibility to support the wider community.
-This is achieved through benevolence support, communications, fraternal activity, the museum and other heritage; but in compliance with the Objects of the Trust.

-18. Our Colonel-in-Chief, HRH The Princess Royal, and our Deputy Colonels-in-Chief, HRH The Duke of Gloucester and The Duchess of Kent, continue to support the Corps.
-Most notably the Corps marked the 25th anniversary of its formation in April by parading at Pirbright Barracks in the presence of HRH The Princess Royal.
-HRH was then hosted to a dinner night comprising former senior officers, serving officers and senior non-commissioned officers.
-A range of unit level events marking the RLCs "quarter century" have occurred throughout the year; many of which have received some financial support from the RLC Association.
-Celebrations are set to culminate in a function at the Guildhall in London in March 2019.
+- 17. Trustees are conscious that, whilst the charity predominantly supports the Service and Ex-Service community, they also have a responsibility to support the wider community.
+This is achieved through benevolence support, communications, fraternal activity, the museum and other heritage; but in compliance with the Objects of the Trust. - 18.
+Our Colonel-in-Chief, HRH The Princess Royal, and our Deputy Colonels-in-Chief, HRH The Duke of Gloucester and The Duchess of Kent, continue to support the Corps.
+Most notably in March 2019 the Corps marked the conclusion of its 25th anniversary year with an all ranks dinner at the London Guildhall in the presence of HRH The Princess Royal.
 A Regimental function was held at the Tower of London to acknowledge the Corps' continuing strong links with the City of London and close association continues with our four dedicated Livery Companies.
-The Corps holds an annual Open Day to which the public and local community are encouraged to attend at no charge; 2018 saw the last such event held in Deepcut.
+The Corps holds an annual Open Day to which the public and local community are encouraged to attend at no charge; 2019 saw the first event held away from its traditional home in Deepcut.
+The event this year was hosted by 29 Regiment RLC at their barracks in South Cerney.
 In addition, the Corps funds Freedom Parades, Bands and Corps of Drums which perform at a wide range of public events.
-These activities, many of which involve the wider civilian community, provide closer ties with society in general.
-The Silver Stars, the Corps' parachute display team ceased receiving financial support from the Association having been taken into core funding during 2018 by MOD (Army).

-19. The RLC Museum, having opened in 1995, became a Charitable Trust in its own right on 7 September 2000 and converted to a CIO in 2017.
-It received a grant of £100K in 2018 from The RLC Association Trust Fund.
-A substantial element of the £1M earmarked for the relocation of the Home of the Corps will be available to re-establish the museum at Worthy Down in the period up to 2021 and further financial support has been committed to the redevelopment, should it be required.

-20. The Royal Logistic Corps Foundation was established in April 2015 to promote professional excellence within the Corps.
+These activities, many of which involve the wider civilian community, provide closer ties with society in general. - 19.
+The RLC Museum, having opened in 1995, became a Charitable Trust in its own right on 7 September 2000 and converted to a CIO in 2017.
+It received a grant of £100K in 2019 from The RLC Association Trust Fund.
+A substantial element of the £1M earmarked for the relocation of the Home of the Corps will be available to re-establish the museum at Worthy Down in the period up to Easter 2021 and further financial support has been committed to the redevelopment, should it be required. - 20.
+The Royal Logistic Corps Foundation was established in April 2015 to promote professional excellence within the Corps.
 Funding from the Trust supported the Foundation up to 2017.
-In 2018 it managed to be financially self-supporting but it is envisaged that some financial underpinning from the RLC Association will be required in future years.
+In 2018 it managed to be financially self-supporting but in 2019 support to the tune of £9K was provided and it is envisaged that some financial underpinning from the RLC Association will be required in future years.